soundwanders/etchasketch/README.md

 Javascript Etch A Sketch Readme

 <--User Guide--> <br>
----Move your cursor across the grid to color in the boxes.
+---Move your cursor across the grid to color in the boxes.<br>
----The buttons at the top of the page change the color of the boxes.
+---The buttons at the top of the page change the color of the boxes.<br>
----Brush Color buttons do not clear the grid when pressed, allowing you to use multiple brush colors.
+---Brush Color buttons do not clear the grid when pressed, allowing you to use multiple brush colors.<br>
----The Clear Grid button will erase and reset the grid, allowing you to start over.
+---The Clear Grid button will erase and reset the grid, allowing you to start over.<br>
----Grid squares are shaded; 50% opacity per mouse pass over.
+---Grid squares are shaded; 50% opacity per mouse pass over.<br>
----The Eraser button allows user to return grid box to default color.
+---The Eraser button allows user to return grid box to default color.<br>
----Default Brush color is set to Black.
+---Default Brush color is set to Black.<br><br>

 <--Project Notes--><br>
 ---Created blank HTML document, CSS stylesheet, Javascript script files and initialized github repo.